Make a checklist for boat safety before you leave the dock

 This is why it is imperative that you have a checklist ready to make sure that everything inside and outside of the boat is ready for a full day of fun.
 You must remember that your boat is like any other precision tuned instrument and that if anything is slightly off, it can cause catastrophic failure.
 Like an airplane before lift off, everything should be checked to ensure that you are not putting your boat, or your passengers in danger.

-The best way to do this is to print out a thorough list, like this one from discoverboating.com, that runs down all safety measures.
+One way to do this is to print out a thorough list, like this one from discoverboating.com, that runs down all safety measures.
 From oil and gas levels, to making sure that you have personal floatation devices, there are a lot of things that you need to check.
 At first it may seem like a chore, going through each category to make sure all safety measures are in place, but over time it will become easier.
 The more you go over the check list, the faster you will get at it.

 While boating is a great way to have a wonderful time with friends and family, it is still a responsibility of you, the boat owner, to make sure that nothing bad will happen to your boat or anyone along for the ride.
 If you are looking for a new boat, then be sure to stop by the Dallas Boat Show.